 Firstly, it is important to understand that dual side mirrors are required for vehicles with the tinted rear window.
 Since the rear tinted window won’t let your rear side clearly, dual side mirrors allow the driver to clearly see what’s happening at the rear of his/her vehicle.

-Dual Side Mirror: All You Need to Know
+Dual Side Mirrors: All You Need to Know

 You hear people talk about dual side mirrors and you begin to wonder, “are they different from the regular side mirror you know?”
 Well, the simple answer is NO, they are not different from the regular side mirror in every car out there.